-Duration and distances are the two main ways often used by Kenyan long-distance running coaches to issue weekly or monthly running training programs to their runners.
+Duration and distance are the two main factors Kenyan long-distance running coaches often use to design weekly or monthly training programs for their runners.
 It could be a one-hour or a 12km easy run; a 40-minute or a 7km jog; a two-hour or a 25km run; a 3hr or a 30 km long run, among many other options.

-However, copying the training programs of elite runners may not work well since marathon training is dynamic depending on how the body responds to past workouts, the fitness level of the runner and the remaining time to one’s biggest running goal.
+However, copying the training programs of elite runners may not work well, since marathon training is dynamic, depending on how the body responds to past workouts, the runner’s fitness level, and the remaining time to one’s biggest running goal.
 That is why I design individual running training programs for the runners that I coach online.

 The simplicity of Kenyan long-distance training

-A typical Kenyan way of training is devoid of so many complications, like using heart rate monitors to pace workouts, among others.
-In fact, one of the interesting observations one will make about Kenyan runners when they visit their favourite high altitude training centres in Kenya is that the warm-up and the cool-down durations are at times determined by how far the runner lives from a track facility or some of the favourite spots for starting some road workouts.
-More interesting is that some runners even run without watches.
+A typical Kenyan training approach is devoid of many complications, such as using heart rate monitors to pace workouts.
+In fact, one interesting observation one will make about Kenyan runners when visiting their favorite high-altitude training centers in Kenya is that the warm-up and cool-down durations are at times determined by how far the runner lives from a track facility or a favorite spot for starting road workouts.
+Even more interesting is that some runners run without watches.

-But, like an experienced cook who doesn’t need a spoon to measure ingredients while preparing their favourite dishes, Kenyan long distance runners and their coaches have perfected ways to measure their workouts.
-Some runners even pace 65-second 400m laps without the use of their watches.
+But, like an experienced cook who doesn’t need a spoon to measure ingredients while preparing their favorite dishes, Kenyan long-distance runners and their coaches have perfected ways to measure their workouts.
+Some runners even pace 65-second 400m laps without their watches.

-It is these simple long-distance training methods that continue to put Kenyan runners as arguably the best in the world, with Kelvin Kiptum –who is allegedly self-coached- becoming one of the latest wonders at the 2023 London Marathon.
+It is these simple long-distance training methods that continue to put Kenyan runners among the best in the world, with the late Kelvin Kiptum becoming one of the latest wonders at the 2023 London Marathon.

-If training programs are based on distance alone, an easy run for one runner could be a hard run for another one.
-That is why in my individualized coaching programs, which is typical of other Kenyan coaches, I use “perceived feelings” more when designing my training programs – Jog, Easy, Moderate, and hard.
+If training programs are based on distance alone, an easy run for one runner could be a hard run for another.
+That is why in my individualized coaching programs, which are typical of other Kenyan coaches, I use “perceived feelings” more when designing my training programs – Jog, Easy, Moderate, and Hard.

 Jogging is so close to your walking pace that you are hardly lifting your legs off the ground.
 Easy is when you are actually running but not straining in any way; it is that pace at which you are able to have a conversation but still keep running at it.
 Moderate is a relatively hard run, but that in which you can still reserve some energy for another faster gear.
 Hard is your race pace, or even faster, depending on the distance and type of workout.